Roman-Supernova-PIT/sloeginphys/docs/usage.rst

 Input data
 ----------

 The input data is divided in spectroscopic and photometric data.
 If using the NERSC database, data can be pulled automatically based on coordinates and date, or specifically using a list of file paths and/or UUIDs.
 If using local data, each can be provided as a path to the files in the form of a string or as a list of strings that are complete paths to the desired files.
 Set to an empty list ([]) or None if not using this type of data for local machines, and an empty list for nonlocal data.
 The program will not proceed if no valid data is provided.
-Note that files must be in fits or asdf format when running locally.
+Note that files must be in fits or asdf format when running locally, and that you may not mix asdf and fits files.

 Initial guess
 -------------